NEhIL06/metaverse_2d/metaverse/RENDER_DEPLOYMENT.md

    - Copy the **Internal Database URL** (you already have this)
    - Test connection if needed

-2. **Run Database Migrations**
+2. **Database Migrations**
-   - This will happen automatically during service builds
+   - Migrations will run automatically during service builds
-   - If manual migration needed, use the database service shell
+   - Each service has its own Prisma schema and will create tables

 ## Service 1: HTTP API